liamsnowdon/nookapp/README.md

     - Check off a fossil as donated to the museum.
     - Multipart and standalone fossils are split to easily keep track of what you've already donated.

+## NookSync
+With the power of NookSync, you can sync up your data to your other devices, so you know exactly what you're missing, wherever you are.
+It will keep track of things such as your settings, donated critters, donated fossils, etc.

 ## Project setup
 ```